-- 1. The Department of Veterans' Affairs (Department) has undertaken a reasonable search of its records and has not been able to identify documents relevant to your request. - 2.
-For this reason, I have made a decision to refuse your request under section 24A of the Freedom of Information Act 1982 (FOI Act), as the documents are not in the possession of the Department.
+- 1. The Department of Veterans' Affairs (Department) has undertaken a reasonable search of its records and has not been able to identify any documents relevant to your request. - 2.
+For this reason, I have made a decision to refuse your request under section 24A(1)(b)(ii) of the Freedom of Information Act 1982 (FOI Act), as the documents do not exist.

-Authority to make this decision
+Authority to make decision

-I, Jo (Position Number 62210326), Assistant Director, Information Law Section, am an officer authorised by the Secretary of the Department to make decisions about access to documents in the possession of the Department, in accordance with section 23(1) of the FOI Act.
+3. I, Brian (Position Number 62373490), A/g Senior Information Access Officer, Information Access Unit, Client and Information Access Branch, am an officer authorised by the Secretary of the Department to make decisions about access to documents in the possession of the Department in accordance with section 23(1) of the FOI Act.